-Due to funding limitations, improvements other than those needed for safety and minimum criteria must be carefully considered before inclusion in the project (see Section 25.2).
-The extra cost associated with improvements requested by local governments that exceed FDOT criteria, e.g., installation of mast arm signal supports in areas beyond the mast arm policy area, should be paid for by the local government making the request.
+Intersection improvements other than those necessary to address a safety need or to meet minimum design criteria must be carefully considered before inclusion in the project (see Section 25.2).
+The additional cost associated with improvements requested by local governments that exceed FDOT criteria (e.g., installation of mast arm signal supports in areas beyond the mast arm policy area) should be paid for by the local government making the request.